Why Should I Bring my Pet to Willows for Diagnosis and Treatment of IMHA?

 Common clinical signs that are seen with IMHA include:

 - Being quiet and lethargic

 - Decreased appetite

 - Running a fever (increased body temperature)

-A thorough history and physical examination may give important information regarding any potential underlying cause for IMHA – for example whether the patient has been receiving any drugs, was vaccinated recently or has a history of travelling abroad.
+A thorough history and physical examination may give important information regarding any potential underlying cause for IMHA, for example whether the patient has been receiving any drugs, has been vaccinated recently or has a history of travelling abroad.